Keno's ROLLING STONES Web Site

 This was the first Stones album that I remember not caring for when it came out in 1976.
 But in time I did warm up to it, still I'm not nuts over it, but it's okay.
 "Fool To Cry", "Crazy Mama" and "Memory Motel" are the best cuts on this one.

-Keith only plays lead guitar on one track, "Crazy Mama", a very hot riff I'll add, which makes you realize how much his guitar playing is missed here.
-The only problem with this song is that they should have played this with a faster beat, if so, it would have been that much stronger.
+Keith only plays lead guitar on one track, "Crazy Mama", a very hot riff, and I'll add, this song makes you realize how much his guitar playing is missed here.
+The only problem with this ditty is that they should have played this with a faster beat, if so, it would have been that much stronger.
 So what's the reason Keith played so little guitar on this album?
 Well, they were looking for Mick Taylor's replacement during the B&B sessions, and auditions were held during those sessions, glad they picked Ronnie!

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album for this site.
-Since time does change one's point of view, I decided to listen to and rate this album again, doing so in late 2005.
-Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here.
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
+Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
+In November, 2018, 20 years after the first ratings were made, I rated all of the songs for a third time.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.

 To add your own review go here.